Cyclic mass: History

 During the late 15th century, cantus firmus technique was by far the most frequent method used to unify cyclic masses.
 The cantus firmus, which at first was drawn from Gregorian chant, but later from other sources such as secular chansons, was usually set in longer notes in the tenor voice (the next-to-lowest).
 The other voices could be used in many ways, ranging from freely composed polyphony to strict canon, but the texture was predominantly polyphonic but non-imitative.
-In some cases the cantus firmus appeared also in voices other than then tenor, with increasing freedom as the century reached its close.
+In some cases the cantus firmus appeared also in voices other than the tenor, with increasing freedom as the century reached its close.
 Secular chansons became the favored source for cantus firmi by the time of Ockeghem and his generation (the last third of the 15th century), and composers began writing their own; for example Ockeghem's Missa au travail suis is based on his own chanson of that name.

 Ockeghem was a particularly experimental composer, writing probably the first example of a mass organized entirely by canon: the Missa prolationum.
 Instead of being based on a fixed cantus firmus, each movement is a mensuration canon, with the interval of imitation expanding from the unison to the octave during the course of the mass (Leeman Perkins called this "the most extraordinary contrapuntal achievement of the 15th century", and compared it in scope and execution with the Goldberg Variations of J.S.
 Bach).
 Another of Ockeghem's masses, the Missa cuiusvis toni, is so written that it can be performed in any of the four modes.

 By the beginning of the 16th century, the cantus firmus technique was no longer the preferred method for composition of masses, except in some areas distant from Rome and the Low Countries (Spanish composers, in particular, used the method into the 16th century).
 Some other methods of organizing cyclic masses include paraphrase and parody.

 In paraphrase technique, a source tune, which could be either sacred or secular, is elaborated, usually by ornamentation but occasionally by compression.
 Usually in paraphrase masses the tune appears in any voice.
 Josquin des Prez' Missa Pange lingua (c.
 1520) is a famous example; Palestrina also used the method extensively, second only to parody technique.

 The parody mass, also known as the imitation mass (for the use of the word "parody" implies no satire, but is based on a misreading of a 16th-century source), uses many voices from a polyphonic source to unify the different movements of a cyclic mass.
 Parody technique was the most commonly used of all the methods in the 16th century: Palestrina alone wrote 51 parody masses.
 Either sacred or secular source material could be used in constructing a parody mass, and some of the songs were secular indeed: a late example was Orlande de Lassus' Missa entre vous filles (1581), based on an obscene popular song by Clemens non Papa, "Entre vous filles de quinze ans" ("You sweet 15-year-old girls").